OhioHealth ALS Clinic

 - Prior to a clinic visit, one of our ALS nurses will call you or your caregiver to pre-screen for your needs.

 - During your clinic visit, you’ll stay in one exam room, where our specialists will come to you for consultation.

 - We Coordinate All Aspects of ALS Patient Care

 Once you visit the OhioHealth ALS Clinic, our neurologists will share your recommended care plan with your team of physicians to ensure your care is optimized and coordinated.

-The ALS clinic staff work collaboratively to coordinate care not only for clinic days but also time in between.
+The ALS clinic staff work collaboratively to coordinate care not only for clinic days, but also time in between.
 For example, we help make arrangements for patients to meet with our clinic therapists outside of clinic.
-We serve as a bridge, when needed, to other medical experts — pulmonologists and ENT physicians, for example — eliminating long wait periods for referrals.
-And, we connect families with OhioHealth Home Care for at-home care and assistive medical equipment.
+We serve as a bridge, when needed, to other medical experts, eliminating long wait periods for referrals.
+We also connect families with OhioHealth Home Care for at-home support and assistive medical equipment.

 In between clinic visits, our care services coordinator will call you or your caregiver to continuously monitor your symptoms and needs.
-This helps stabilize and manage your symptoms at early onset, which, in turn, supports your quality of life.
-Also, by our sharing resources with the ALS Association, you have continuity of personalized care from nurses you see at the Association’s support groups and in our clinic.
+This helps stabilize and manage your symptoms early, supporting your quality of life.
+And, by sharing resources with the ALS Association, we provide you with a continuity of personalized care from nurses you see at the Association’s support groups and in our clinic.